Elon Musk’s giant Starship rocket rumbles into space once more

 The commercial company SpaceX successfully conducted its fourth launch of the largest rocket ever made Thursday morning.

-The mammoth Starship rocket lifted off shortly before 8 a.m.
+The mammoth "Starship" lifted off shortly before 8 a.m.
 CT from Boca Chica, Texas.
-One of the 33 engines on its "super heavy" booster failed to light as expected, but the rocket still rumbled off the pad and made a smooth ascent to space.
+One of the 33 engines on its "super heavy" booster failed seconds after liftoff , but the rocket still rumbled off the pad and made a smooth ascent to space.

-After the booster separated from Starship, it turned around and used its engines to land gently in the Gulf of Mexico.
-The soft landing marks a major milestone for SpaceX, which hopes to be able to rapidly reuse both Starship and its booster on future missions..

 Watch Starship’s fourth flight test → https://t.co/bJFjLCiTbK https://t.co/SjpjscHoUB— SpaceX (@SpaceX) June 6, 2024